CONDITIONS TREATEDAcupuncture for IBS & Functional Gut Complaints

 Headaches & Migraine · Skin Conditions · Burnout & Fatigue · Anxiety · Pain & Injuries · Back Pain · Hay Fever

 IBS is one of the most common reasons people seek acupuncture.
 Unpredictable bowel habits, cramping, bloating, urgency — symptoms that are rarely dangerous but consistently disruptive.
 Conventional medicine often offers limited options beyond dietary advice and symptom management.
-Many people arrive at acupuncture having tried multiple approaches without lasting relief.
+Many people arrive having tried multiple approaches without lasting relief.

-At Embodhi in Amsterdam, digestive complaints are treated as a whole-system pattern rather than an isolated gut problem.
+Digestive complaints are treated as a whole-system pattern rather than an isolated gut problem.

 How acupuncture helps with IBS